 As news of the coronavirus first surfaced, everyone scrambled to purchase surgical masks in large numbers.
 However, the CDC issued a statement that surgical masks are not enough as protection against coronavirus as infected patients can contaminate any surface they touch.
-After the statement by CDC, surface disinfectants, hand sanitizers and cleaning supplies have been walking off the shelves.
-People have become cautioned repeatedly against touching surfaces on public places such as subways, restaurants and shopping marts.
+After the statement by CDC, surface disinfectants, hand sanitizers, and cleaning supplies have been walking off the shelves.
+People have become cautioned repeatedly against touching surfaces in public places such as subways, restaurants, and shopping marts.

 There have been numerous studies regarding older strains of Coronavirus and their duration of viability on external surfaces.
-Comparing the reports of all studies, if the COVID-19’s survival on external surfaces is similar to other strains of coronavirus, SARS and MERS then it can remain viable on glass, plastic or metals for up to nine days whereas Influenza virus can survive for only two days on any surfaces.
+Comparing the reports of all studies, if the COVID-19’s survival on external surfaces is similar to other strains of coronavirus, SARS, and MERS then it can remain viable on glass, plastic, or metals for up to nine days whereas the Influenza virus can survive for only two days on any surfaces.

-However, at temperatures higher than 86 degrees Fahrenheit (30 degrees Celsius), most of the virus become incapacitated.
+However, at temperatures higher than 86 degrees Fahrenheit (30 degrees Celsius), most of the virus becomes incapacitated.
 Additionally, they can be easily destroyed by most household surface disinfectants by simply wiping the surfaces.
-According to the CDC, an effective disinfectant must contain atleast 70% ethanol, 0.1 % Sodium Hypochlorite or 0.5% hydrogen peroxide to significantly sterilize surfaces.
+According to the CDC, an effective disinfectant must contain at least 70% ethanol, 0.1 % Sodium Hypochlorite, or 0.5% hydrogen peroxide to significantly sterilize surfaces.

 Although surface contamination is not the main pathway for virus spread, it is still an important and easily preventable pathway.
 Other means of infection such as contaminated air may be more difficult to be protected from.

 The major route of transmission is through respiratory droplets and close contact which is best prevented by avoiding contact with any infected people by self-quarantine.
 Disinfecting household surfaces is particularly important for families with a suspected case of COVID-19 within the family.
-In such households, all surfaces such as light switch, doorknobs, remotes, toilets, sinks, kitchen tables, chairs and mobiles should be thoroughly disinfected regularly.
+In such households, all surfaces such as light switches, doorknobs, remotes, toilets, sinks, kitchen tables, chairs, and mobiles should be thoroughly disinfected regularly.